kalbasit/ssh-agents/README.md

 # Features

 - One SSH agent across all terminals
+- Add all un-encrypted SSH keys to the agent upon spawning.
+Please note that encrypted SSH keys can only be added via `ssh-add` after having started the agent.
 - Ability to have different keys in different agents for security purposes.

-Please note that encrypted SSH keys can only be added via `ssh-add` after having started the agent.

 # Multiple SSH agents